waltligon/orangefs/doc/code-tree.md

 The `src` directory contains the majority of the PVFS2 distribution.

-Unlike PVFS1, where the PVFS kernel code was in a separate package from the "core," in PVFS2 both the servers, client API, and kernel-specific code are packaged together.
+Unlike PVFS1, where the PVFS kernel code was in a separate package from the “core,” in PVFS2 both the servers, client API, and kernel-specific code are packaged together.

 `src/common` holds a number of components shared between clients and servers.
 This includes:

--   dotconf -- a configuration file parser
+  - dotconf – a configuration file parser

--   gen-locks -- an implementation of local locks used to provide atomic access to shared structures in the presence of threads
+  - gen-locks – an implementation of local locks used to provide atomic access to shared structures in the presence of threads

--   id-generator -- a simple system for generating unique references (ids) to data structures
+  - id-generator – a simple system for generating unique references (ids) to data structures

--   llist -- a linked-list implementation
+  - llist – a linked-list implementation

--   gossip -- our logging component
+  - gossip – our logging component

--   quicklist -- another linked-list implementation
+  - quicklist – another linked-list implementation

--   quickhash -- a hash table implementation
+  - quickhash – a hash table implementation

--   statecomp -- the parser for our state machine description language (discussed subsequently)
+  - statecomp – the parser for our state machine description language (discussed subsequently)

--   misc -- leftovers, including some state machine code, config file manipulation code, some string manipulation utilities, etc.
+  - misc – leftovers, including some state machine code, config file manipulation code, some string manipulation utilities, etc.

 `src/apps` holds applications associated with PVFS2.
 The